 5. Accessorize – It’s time to sparkle.
 Shoes that are strappy or have some bling.
 Sparkles in your ears and around your neck.
 Don’t forget the cocktail ring or stack of bracelets too.
 Take a clutch not your regular handbag.

-Don’t get obsessed with a complete new outfit.
+Don’t get obsessed with a completely new outfit.
 Most of the time everyone is focussing in the bridal party and won’t member that you wore that outfit to another event.

 Think about changing the colour of your accessories to change the appearance of the outfit.